Sxzo/three-days-in-italy/README.md

 Whoever wrote this problem at Stripe had no intention of making it easy to parse.
 Nine places have no duration, tags are spelled both `local_favorite` and `local-favorite`, and `hours` is free prose, with notes like the Vatican's "Closed Sundays except last Sunday of the month."

 Reading that kind of text is a job for an LLM.
 The question was how much of the data it should touch, since cost grows with every row and hallucination risk with every call.
-To account for this, I built a hybrid pipeline: regex and defaults wherever they work, and a narrow LLM prompt only for what they can't read.
+To account for this, I built a hybrid pipeline: regex and defaults wherever they work, and a narrow LLM prompt only for what can't be simply parsed.

 | Source | Count | How |
 | --- | --- | --- |